chrisgrieser/pandoc_alfred/README.md

 ---

 ⚠️ Since I changed my workflow substantially, this workflow will not be actively maintained anymore.
-I'll be developing [the Alfred-based Citation Picker here](https://github.com/chrisgrieser/alfred-bibtex-citation-picker).

 The latest release still works and will most likely continue to work for the foreseeable future.

-As an easy-to-use alternative, I can recommend [DocDown](https://github.com/lowercasename/docdown).
+I am [continuing development of the citation picker part here](https://github.com/chrisgrieser/alfred-bibtex-citation-picker).
+For the pandoc conversion, I can recommend [DocDown](https://github.com/lowercasename/docdown) as an easy-to-use alternative.

 ---